This is the story of my journey back to church after a 15-year hiatus.

 We All Have a Spiritual Side

-Almost four years ago my wife and I had a conversation about church.
+Almost four years ago, my wife and I had a conversation about church.
 Things in our lives were great, but something seemed to be missing.
 After that discussion, I decided to run an experiment.
-For the next two months I would attend church every Sunday.
-My wife wasn’t quite on board yet so I went solo.
+For the next two months, I would attend church every Sunday.
+Unfortunately, my wife wasn’t entirely on board yet, so I went solo.

 First up was the church my in-laws had invited us to the previous year on Mother’s Day.

-After attending for two months I found that the messages were relatable to every day life.
+After two months, I found that the messages were relatable to everyday life.
 The music was modern and energizing.
 And most intriguing was the diversity of the attendees.
 There was a genuine passion for God from kids and adults of all backgrounds.

-This was so different than my Catholic upbringing, but it felt like what church should be.
-The preachers focused on the love of Jesus, while still acknowledging that we are all sinners.
-Key word being ALL of us are sinners.
+This was different from my Catholic upbringing, but it felt like what church should be.
+The preachers focused on the love of Jesus while still acknowledging that we are all sinners.
+The keyword is ALL of us are sinners.
 And while God is just, he is also forgiving.

 How has Going Back to Church Changed My Life?

 Going to church has made me a better husband, father, colleague, and friend.
-Let’s face it, we are all kind of messed up.
-Most of us battle with some level of depression or anxiety, or have things that we’ve done in the past that haunt us.
+But, let’s face it, we are all messed up.
+Most of us battle with some level of depression or anxiety or have things we’ve done in the past that haunt us.

 Helps Us to Forgive

-I believe that finding a good church helps us to forgive ourselves, accept our imperfections, and love others better.
+Finding a good church helps us forgive ourselves, accept our imperfections, and love others better.
 I can honestly say that church has made me a better person.
-That doesn’t mean it’s made me a better person than you or anyone else, but it has definitely given me a sense of peace that I didn’t know was possible.
+That doesn’t mean it’s made me a better person than you or anyone else, but it has given me a sense of peace that I didn’t know was possible.

 Teaches Personal Finance

-Since this is a personal finance blog, I feel the need to talk about money as well.
-Money is one of the most talked about topics in the Bible.
-Many of the beliefs we carry in the personal finance community about debt and investing are covered often in the Bible.
+Since this is a personal finance blog, I feel the need to talk about money.
+Money is one of the most talked-about topics in the Bible.
+So many of the beliefs we carry in the personal finance community about debt and investing are covered often in the Bible.
 The more I read the Bible, the more I’m impressed with how relevant it is today.
-A few of the key themes related to personal finance include not worshipping money, not going into debt, giving generously, and investing excess.
+A few key themes related to personal finance include not worshiping money, not going into debt, giving generously, and investing excess.